Divorce Appraisals in Utah

 Utah County has become more difficult to generalize with each passing year.
 Growth patterns, newer construction, changing buyer preferences, and the influence of employment centers around Lehi, Provo, and the surrounding corridor have created sharper distinctions between submarkets than many people realize.

-That matters in divorce work because residential value in Utah County is often more sensitive to micro-market placement than owners expect.
+In divorce work, residential value in Utah County is often more sensitive to micro-market placement than owners expect.
 A property in an established neighborhood with limited turnover may need to be analyzed differently from a similar home in a newer subdivision where builder competition, absorption, and recent resale activity affect buyer behavior differently.
 Those are not cosmetic distinctions.
 They can materially affect value.

 Divorce Appraisals in Davis County